Sweet Water: 24 Years of Country Excellence in Cobourg

 Doug Johnson: Steel Guitar

 Born in Brantford, Ontario, Doug Johnson began playing country music at age 12 and was performing professionally by 16.
-Influenced by steel guitar greats like Buddy Emmons, Lloyd Green, and Paul Franklin, Doug has built an impressive career touring with Canadian artists such as Terry Sumsion, Lace, and Thomas Wade, as well as U.S. stars including Gene Watson and Moe Bandy.
+Influenced by steel guitar greats like Buddy Emmons, Lloyd Green, Paul Franklin, Steve Smith, Bob Lucier and Al Brisco, Doug has built an impressive career touring with Canadian artists such as Terry Sumsion, Lace, and Thomas Wade, as well as U.S. stars including Gene Watson and Moe Bandy.
 He has performed on both Grand Ole Opry stages and remains one of Canada’s most sought-after session players.
 In 2023, Doug was named Steel Guitar Player of the Year at the Canadian Country Music Awards.
 He joined Sweetwater in 2022.

 Upcoming Shows at Victoria Hall Concert Hall